tommy-lo/project-planit/doc/sprint2/sprint2.md

 - PLAN-29	Connect to Google directions API and itinerary to generate map
 - PLAN-30 Create map screen and navigation

-PLAN-28 Create ItineraryBuilder to generate itineraries
+PLAN-28 Create ItineraryBuilder to generate itineraries Assigned to Kia Naderi Description : The generated Itinerary should now be based on start time, radius and location that the user has specified.
-- PLAN-32	Connect to db to get filter options and user preferences
+- PLAN-32	Connect to db to get filter options and user preferences Assigned to Kia Naderi Description : Itenrary will take into account preference options it gets from the database.
-- PLAN-33	Order activities based on estimated wait times and time spent on activities and opening/closing times
+- PLAN-33	Order activities based on estimated wait times and time spent on activities and opening/closing times Assigned to Kia Naderi
+Description : Activities will be ordered based on start time but average wait time will be arbitrary.

 PLAN-8 Find shortest route to destination
 - PLAN-31	Connect to Google directions API to get shortest route